IoT in .NET with a Raspberry Pi, Azure IoT Hub, and Xamarin

 - Get push notifications if someone left home and forgot to close the garage door, or went to bed without closing the garage door

-- Some other niceties like waking my home PC via the app, temperature sensor to turn the network cabinet fan on or off
+- Some other niceties like waking my home PC via the app, temperature sensor to turn the network cabinet fan on or off, disable the Pi-Hole for 30s or 5 minutes

 - Decommission my November 2017 IoT garden/garage project and roll it in to this one

-- Add my existing backyard garden lights and deck lights to this new system
+- Add my existing backyard garden lights and deck lights to this new system, as well as turning the office desk LED strip light on/off

 - Wire this up myself, it’s an all low voltage 12v system